How the US floating pier in Gaza will make a difference in the growing hunger crisis

 Because the water near the shore is too shallow for big vessels, these smaller U.S. Army transport boats will then ferry the trucks filled with humanitarian aid to the system’s second key component: an 1,800-foot-long, two-lane floating causeway.

-This causeway was attached to shore by the Israel Defense Forces (IDF) this morning.

-Civilian contractors who are not American citizens will be driving the trucks along the causeway and onto the beach and the United Nations will oversee aid distribution.
+Civilian contractors who are not American citizens will be driving the trucks along the causeway and onto the beach, and the United Nations will oversee aid distribution.

 To what extent will the pier help alleviate hunger in Gaza?